Thanks for stopping by! I’ve got a great recipe for you today and I’m excited about sharing it with you!

 Okay, yeah, yeah, yeah…. so what about an Italian recipe?
 I chose bolognese b/c a blognese sauce is already thick with chunks of vegetables and meat in it so the lentils will blend right in.

-I would use this with a spaghetti type pasta, (tagliatelle ideally) and definitely not a thin angel hair or vermicelli.
+I would use this with a long type of pasta, (tagliatelle ideally) and definitely not a thin angel hair or vermicelli.
 No way, no how, don’t try it.

 But you could use it with a short pasta like penne if that’s what you have on hand, but again… stick to the tagliatelle if you can.